wlbragg/Cargo-Towing-Addon/README.md

 Configuration required:

-For now, insure the aircraft this addon is applied to has the added pointmass entries if needed,including UH-1, ch47, dauphin
+For now, insure the aircraft this addon is applied to has the added pointmass entries if needed, including UH-1, ch47, dauphin, H-C21

 addon-config.xml
 (lines 40-46)